PensionMath

 What is the retroactive payment period?

-The effective date is January 2024.
-Most affected beneficiaries received a lump retroactive payment in late 2025 covering January 2024 through their processing date, then an increased ongoing monthly benefit.
+The effective date is January 5, 2025.
+Most affected beneficiaries received a lump retroactive payment in early 2025 covering January 5, 2025 through their processing date, then an increased ongoing monthly benefit.

 Are all government workers affected?